AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

    For more information about the Activity Log, see [View the Jira Activity Log](../../workfront-integrations-and-apps/use-workfront-with-jira/view-the-jira-activity-log.md).

-## Configure triggers for automatically linking items between Jira and Workfront
+## Configure triggers for automatically linking items between Jira and Workfront {#configure-triggers-for-automatically-linking-items-between-jira-and-workfront}

 As the Jira system administrator, you can define triggers that would automatically create issues in Jira when an item in Workfront meets certain criteria.